Want the perfect workout program?Take Quiz

 To do this, start in a standing position and squat towards the floor and place your hands in front of you.
 Step your feet into a plank position, one at a time.
 Then lower your knees to the floor and lower into a push-up position.
 You can go as deep into the push-up as you feel comfortable.
 Then, raise back up to your toes and step your feet forward, one at a time, and return to standing.

-Half burpees remove both the jump and push up from the burpee.
-In fact, with these, you don’t even go into the full extended plank.
+Half burpees are a modified burpee variation for beginners.
+The movement removes both the jump and push up from the burpee.
+In fact, with these, you don’t even need to go into the full extended plank.
 You just bring your feet back as much as you are comfortable with.
 The rest of the motion stays the same.
+This burpee movement also known as a squat thrust.

 Note: You can do these with a hop back or step-back.